ikac22/MicroS-Purchas/README.md

   - Authentication database
   - Product and Order database

+Working with database is realized using __SQLAlchemy library__.

 ## Containarization

-All services are realised using __docker containers__ aswell as databases and paying system(ethernium blockchain).
+All services are realised using __docker containers__ aswell as databases and paying system (ethernium blockchain).
-Services can all be started using docker-compose(using deployment.yml).
+Services can all be started using docker-compose (using deployment.yml).

 ## Statistics query